Paula-aj/MovieList/README.md

 # MovieList
-A place for people to keep track of the movies the watch
+A place for people to keep track of the movies they watch Uses HTML, CSS, and Javascript